Taking your photo

 Hats and other head coverings

 Head coverings worn for cultural or religious reasons may be worn, but must be adjusted so that your whole face is visible, from the bottom of your chin to the top of your forehead, and both edges of your face.
 There should also be no shadows cast on your face.

 Hair accessories are acceptable, provided they don’t obstruct the view of any facial feature.

 Exemptions from having your photo taken

-For licence holders, in some exceptional circumstances, a temporary exemption from having your photo taken may be granted for medical reasons.
+For licence holders, in some exceptional circumstances where there may not be an existing photo available, a temporary exemption from having your photo taken may be granted for medical reasons.
 You will be issued with a temporary paper driver licence receipt instead of a photo licence card.
 You won’t be issued a photo licence card until you return to have your photo taken.

-Mobility Parking Scheme card holders may also be exempt from having a photo taken in certain circumstances.
+Mobility Parking Scheme permit holders may also be exempt from having a photo taken in certain circumstances.
 See Mobility Parking Scheme for more information.

 There are no photo exemptions for other types of photo cards.